deam65/ai-podcast-generator/README.md

 ### I want to keep up with stuff like policy changes, world conflict, economic state,

 ## Backend will be a microservices-based, event-driven architecture.
-Initially, it will just operate as a daily ran job that pushes generated podcasts to Spotify daily
+Initially, it will just operate as a daily ran job that saves specific-topic podcasts to cloud storage that I can access from my laptop/phone

+### However, I will eventually want to expand it to a web client that allows users to:
+1. choose the topics they want to generate a podcast for
+2. choose the specific voice they want to hear
+3.

+## Microservices
 1. job initiation API
     - takes incoming API requests to begin the content retrieval/podcast generation job loop
     - should ideally respond with a job UUID and SSE endpoint, in case I want to add a web interface